Using generators for back-up power

 Purchasing a generator

-The type and size of generator you need will depend on the number and type of electrical appliances you’ll be running at any one time.
-As well as catering for the running power of the appliances, the generator will also need enough output to cover the initial surge of power appliances draw when they first switch on.
+The type and size of generator you need will depend on the number and type of electrical appliances you're running.
+The generator will also need enough output to cover the initial surge of power that appliances draw when they first switch on.

-Some electronic equipment, such as TVs, computers and phones, are very sensitive to fluctuations in power supply.
-If you are powering these devices with a generator, you may need a special type that provides ‘clean’ power without power surges, spikes or line noise, to avoid damaging the equipment.
+Some electronic equipment, such as TVs, computers and phones are sensitive to fluctuations in power supply.
+If you are powering these devices with a generator, you might need one that doesn’t cause power to surge or spike.
+Remember to consider the product warranties and any after-sales-service the supplier could provide.

 Installing a generator

-When installing a generator, the licensed electrician must install a changeover switch to ensure the generator and the normal electricity supply can’t operate at the same time.
+A licensed electrician must install a changeover switch so the generator and the normal electricity supply can’t run at the same time.
 Where needed, the electrician must also:

-• install an inlet for connection into the property’s electrical installation
+• install an inlet to connect to the property’s electrical installation

 • consider the current rating of any flexible connection.